 MYH is committed to developing player skills.
 There are several ways in which this is accomplished.
 One of the ways in which we develop a players ability is through a “skills program” that is run by outside professionals at the Mite, Squirt and Pee Wee levels.
 Skills will typically cover one of the following: edge control, balance, stopping & starting, acceleration, pivots, crossovers, stick handling, shooting and 1-on-1 battles.
 Another method is called “turbo hockey.”
 Turbo hockey is a scrimmage that is played either 2-on-2 or 3-on-3.
 A turbo rink is much smaller than a traditional rink and forces player to make quick decisions by taking away time and space.
 Lastly, practices and games further reinforce skill development through repetition and positional play is taught.

 Most teams at the Mite level and above will play in one or more tournaments during the course of the season.
-One of these tournaments is our own tournament called the Masco Classic.
-The Masco Classic is held at the Haverhill Valley Forum each February and is one of the best run and most fun tournaments around.
-Another tournament which is held in Lake Placid, NYeach November is called Can/AM (only 1 teams go to this tournament).
-Individual MYH travel teams enter into local tournaments as they see fit.
-Tournament fees are paid in addition to the annual tuition fee.
+These tournaments include the Can-Am tournament held in Lake Placid, NY, and the Deep Freeze tournament held in Waterville, ME.
+Individual MYH travel teams also enter into local tournaments as they see fit.
+Tournament fees are additional to the annual tuition fee.
 The tournaments usually consist of round-robin play leading up to a championship game.